 For measurements taken above 1 GHz, the final measurement detectors were peak and average.
 The measurement bandwidth was 1 MHz.
-The plots include measurements at all turntable angles and antenna heights set to maximize emissions.
+Figure 5.2-9 shows the maximum (peak hold) radiated emissions from 1 to 10 GHz.
+This plot includes measurements at all turntable angles and an antenna heights set to maximize emissions.

-Additional radiated emissions measurements were made over a frequency range which included the 902 MHz to 928 MHz operating band as well as frequencies above and below this band to ensure compliance with the restricted band limits for operation on Channels 0, 24, and 49.
+Additional radiated emissions measurements were made over a frequency range which included the 902 MHz to 928 MHz operating band as well as frequencies above this band to ensure compliance with the restricted band limits for operation on Channels 0, 24, and 49.